Animal Charity

 In 2020, we asked the FOUR PAWS community to share their thoughts on trophy hunting with 1,400 responses.
 Unsurprisingly, 99% of those who voted supported a ban on trophy hunting exports of the UK, and 98% of those who voted view trophy hunting as a sport for human enjoyment, as opposed to a population management technique.

-FOUR PAWS UK is calling for a ban of trophy hunting imports & exports into the UK to help put a stop to this cruel and barbaric practise.
+FOUR PAWS UK is calling for a ban of trophy hunting imports and exports into the UK to help put a stop to this cruel and barbaric practice.
 Britain is a significant transit point for the shipment of trophies from the country of origin en route to a third country, hence why a ban on imports and exports would be a powerful step to disrupting this trade.

 What's the latest?